xroll174/Correct-Variability-Pipelines/README.md

 [CITATION]

 # Contents Overview
-This repository contains code to reproduce the analyses and figures of the manuscript cited above.
+This repository contains code that was used to analyze and create the figures of the manuscript cited above.
 The code is organised as follows:

 ```
 .